vasilevhr/ASP.NET-Web-Forms-NewsSite/README.md

 Implementation of News System where visitors(without authentication) should be able to view categories and articles, as well as to register and login in the system.
+(This is an exam preparation project for ASP.NET WebForms Exam 2016)